Summary of Benefits for Full-Time Staff, Administration and Research Fellow Positions

 Paid Time Off

-Administrators are required to document any paid time off on an Administrative Time Report.
-These completed Administrative Time Reports should be submitted to the Human Resources Office monthly with all required signatures.
+Administrators are required to document any paid time off on an Administrative Leave Report.
+These completed Administrative Leave Reports should be submitted for approval to the supervisor monthly.

 Employees working in 12 month positions earn 20 days per fiscal year.
 Employees working in 11 month positions earn 18 days per fiscal year.
 Employees working in 10 month positions earn 16.5 days per fiscal year.
 Employees working in 9 month positions earn 15 days per fiscal year.